 Finally, Nord Stream 2 is a bad plan in terms of security simply because it is an offshore pipeline with a huge concentration of physical gas volumes in one place.
-By concentrating nearly 110 billion cubic meters or around 60% of Russian gas supplies to the EU, the Nord Stream 1 and Nord Stream 2 pipelines will become infrastructure of strategic importance.
-In the past Russia has used pretexts of accidents to default on its contractual obligations for political and economic reasons (as was the case with the unexplained explosion of the Turkmen pipeline to Russia in 2009).31
+By concentrating nearly 110 billion cubic meters or around 60% of Russian gas supplies to the EU, the Nord Stream 1 and Nord Stream 2 pipelines will become strategically important infrastructure.
+In the past Russia has used pretexts of accidents to default on its contractual obligations for political and economic reasons (as was the case with the unexplained explosion of the Turkmen pipeline to Russia in 2009).40